-'This Is Us': Milo Ventimiglia breaks down Jack's 'perfect' death
+'This Is Us' star Milo Ventimiglia breaks down Jack's 'perfect' death

 On Sunday night, This Is Us finally answered that question, as the post-Super Bowl episode of the emotionally turbocharged NBC family drama brought resolution to the death mystery shrouding one of prime time's most beloved characters: Jack Pearson.
 Milo Ventimiglia had warned that Jack's death would be "an absolute soul-crushing event."
 It also came with — surprise!— a bit of a twist, as that long-teased fire did indeed lead to his death, but he didn't actually perish in the flames that consumed the family's home.

 At the beginning of the highly anticipated/dreaded installment, Jack (Ventimiglia) bravely rescued his family from the raging fire started by a faulty Crock-Pot.
 (Thanks a lot, George!)
-As if that weren’t enough — and for Jack, it never was — he registered Kate’s cries of concerns for the family dog that was still trapped in the house, and ran back in to save the canine, even returning from the flames with some of the family’s treasured possessions.
+As if that weren't enough — and for Jack, it never was — he registered Kate's cries of concerns for the family dog that was still trapped in the house, and ran back in to save the canine, even returning from the flames with a sack of the family's treasured possessions.

-And for a moment, it appeared that, save for a few burns on his hands and some smoke inhalation, Jack survived the fire just fine.
+And for a moment, it appeared that, save for a few second-degree burns on his hands and some (or a lot of) smoke inhalation, Jack survived the fire.
 But while at the hospital undergoing further routine treatment, the stress on his lungs from the smoke inhalation brought about cardiac arrest.
 And just like that, much to the shock/denial of his wife, Rebecca (Mandy Moore), Jack was… gone.
 Sometimes heroes have to die, and this Super Dad, who had weathered Vietnam and alcoholism, flamed out tragically early.
 But Jack will live on — as he already has for the last season and a half — through the miracle of flashbacks.
-While we mourn the death of the Pearson patriarch, who put family first right ’til the very end, let us seek comfort and insight from the man who effortlessly embodies him, Milo Ventimiglia.
+While we mourn the death of the Pearson patriarch, who put family first right 'til the very end, let us seek comfort and insight from the man who effortlessly embodies him, Milo Ventimiglia.

 ENTERTAINMENT WEEKLY: You weren't kidding around when you hinted that once the audience figures out the moment where it's going to happen, "you may get some hope — and then it's all going to go away."
 What was that like for you to finally film Jack's death, and see all of that hope go away?